ciupava/TPI/README.md

 # TPI code

 In this repo you find the material we have generated to implement a TPI analysis.
+Please do not hesitate to open an issue or contact us in case you think anything could be improved.

+---

+**Run it yourself!**
+The materiale present in page is available with a more detailed description of the data sources, how to perform the data preparation and the process behind a TPI analysis at [this](https://ciupava.github.io/TPI/) GitHub book.

+---

 ## Intro